 Its All About Amenities

 What home features is the family looking for?
 Is a screened deck a necessity?
 Are you more enthusiastic about wildlife or amusements?
 Are bedsheets offered with the rental, or will you need to take your own?
 Make a list of priority amenities to guide filter your search.

 Oftentimes the senior generation has problems with stairways.
 Make certain to remember and ask about wheel chair access, pool lifts and special equipment needs..

 Do not forget to include your best friend!
 Dog policies are different at each property.
 Read descriptions carefully.
 Many constraints may dismiss a prospective rental home.
 Study your contract very carefully!
 Extra fees or costs may be applied to your agreement.
 If in doubt, ask the property manager and get it in writing.

 Searching the Internet

-.
-In addition to Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Morehead City local rental homes" for local vacation rental management companies.
-In addition to offering exceptional rental properties, local agencies provide you with top-notch service..
+Several internet resources exist to match guests with rental home owners..
+In combination with Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Morehead City local rental properties" for local vacation rental management companies.
+In addition to having exclusive rental properties, local companies provide excellent service..